 You either have a new site or you’re working on a site that is long established.
 You want to set up the new site correctly for long term SEO success, or you need to fix the site’s architecture to capitalize on the site’s strength and kickstart the site’s organic traffic again.
 Unfortunately, SEOs are usually brought in for the latter and not to build it from the start.

 Each requires a different approach so let’s talk about both.

 How to build a new site’s architecture

 For an SEO who geeks out on site architecture and technical SEO like I do, this is a dream.
 As I’ve built Credo, thinking through the site architecture and building avenues to get everything indexed has been incredibly fun.
 It’s still not perfect and is a constantly changing challenge as the site gets bigger, but all in all it’s been done well (though if anyone wants to audit it and tell me what they’d change, that would be fun).

 First, you have to identify the highest volume keywords that you want to target.
 These become your top level category pages that are linked most often on your site.

 Second, identify the longer queries that nest nicely under these top level category pages.
-For example, Credo has a page for New York Marketing Consultants and Agencies as the top level but also a page for New York SEO Agencies and Consultants.
+For example, Credo has a page for New York Marketing Agencies as the top level but also a page for New York SEO Agencies.
 This taxonomy is slowly being expanded.